 1716: The nation’s oldest lighthouse began operation: Boston Light on Little Brewster Island in Boston Harbor.

-1723: A new schoolhouse was built so that education could be conducted in each of the two town parishes.
+1723: A new schoolhouse was built to accommodate education in each of the two town parishes.

 1744: Abigail Smith was born on November 11, 1744.
-She later became the wife of John Adams, the nation’s second president.
-She was also the mother of John Quincy Adams, the nation’s sixth president.
+She later became the wife of John Adams, the nation’s second president, and the mother of John Quincy Adams, the nation’s sixth president.

 1751: The North Meeting House, built in 1682, was used to store gunpowder which burned that year.
 In the words of Reverend William Smith, it “made a surprising noise when it blew up.”
-A large proportion of Weymouth’s population perished from a “throat distemper”; at least one eighth of the population died.
+At least one eighth of Weymouth’s population perished from a “throat distemper”.

-1764: Abigail Smith and John Adams were married on October 25 in the Smith homestead, North Weymouth.
+October 25, 1764: Abigail Smith and John Adams were married in the Smith homestead, North Weymouth.

 1773: Samuel Arnold’s shipyard started operations at the confluence of the Monatiquot and Fore Rivers.
 It continued to operate until 1812.